back

 Your Guide to the Perfect TikTok Video Size

-Nailing the 9:16 aspect ratio is your first step, but it’s more than just a technical detail.
-It’s a signal to both the TikTok algorithm and potential viewers that you understand the platform.
-You're creating a premium, native experience, not just lazily cross-posting a video from somewhere else.
+Nailing the 9:16 aspect ratio is your first step, but it’s far more than just a technical detail.
+It’s a signal to both the TikTok algorithm and potential viewers alike that you understand the platform.
+You’re creating a premium, native experience-not just lazily cross-posting some video from somewhere else.

-This vertical format—where the video is 9 units wide and 16 units tall—is what made TikTok so addictive in the first place.
+This vertical format—where the video is 9 units wide and 16 units tall—is what made TikTok addictive to begin with.
 It was designed from day one to fill every last pixel of a phone screen, and it completely changed the game for how we watch and make videos.
 For a deeper dive into how this compares across platforms, check out the 2025 social media video size guide from the team at Kapwing.

 Core Technical Specifications

-Okay, so you've got the 9:16 ratio down.
-But to really make your videos shine, you need to pay attention to a few other key details.
-The resolution, file type, and file size are all crucial pieces of the puzzle.
+Great, the 9:16 ratio is present.
+Now, if you want your videos to stand out, you should pay closer attention to a few other key details: the resolution, file type, and the file size are crucial pieces.

-Following these specs ensures your content shows up exactly how you designed it.
-No weird black bars, no blurry pixelation—just a clean, professional video that hooks viewers from the first second.
+Following these specifications ensures your content shows up precisely as you designed it.
+No weird black bars, no blurry pixelation-just a clean, professional video that hooks viewers from the first second.

 The goal is to make your content look like it was made for TikTok.
-Getting the format right is the simplest way to do that, creating a seamless experience that keeps people scrolling back for more.
+Getting the format right is perhaps the simplest way to do this: it creates a seamless experience that keeps people scrolling back for more.

-To make things even easier, I've put together a little cheat sheet.
-Bookmark this, print it out, do whatever you need to do—this table has all the key specs you need for a perfect TikTok upload every single time.
+To make things even easier, I have put together this little cheat sheet.
+Bookmark this, print it out, do what you need to do-this table contains all the key specifications you need for a perfect TikTok upload every single time.

 TikTok Video Quick Reference Guide